McGrawCenter/princeton-assignment/README.md

 cat=... - constrain the posts list to a category or comma-spearated list of categories display = list, grid, posts (default)

+[assignment_button] - add a button that takes the user to the new post page and optionally populates a category

+attributes:

+cat=...